ckeditor/ckeditor5/docs/getting-started/setup/css.md

 * `index-content.css`: only content styles.
 * `index-editor.css`: only editor styles.

-// TODO: Link
 Content styles include styles for **all** plugins of the editor.
-If you want to optimize the size of the style sheet, as you may be using minimal set of plugins, read our optimization guide.
+If you want to optimize the size of the style sheet, as you may be using minimal set of plugins, read our optimization guide. <!-- TODO link to guide -->